American Shorthair Cat Characteristics (Quick Facts)

 It is known for its robust body, round head, short ears, and comes in a variety of colors.
 It is sturdy, has great health and a very long lifespan.

-Furthermore, these cats gets along nicely with children, cats, dogs and other pets.
+Furthermore, these cats get along nicely with children, cats, dogs, and other pets.
 Hence, it is no surprise that this is one of the most popular cat breeds in the United States.

 The roots of this breed can be traced all the way to England.
 There, their ancestors were just ordinary house cats.